mongodb/terraform-provider-mongodbatlas/website/docs/r/backup_compliance_policy.html.markdown

 ---
 # Resource: mongodbatlas_backup_compliance_policy

 `mongodbatlas_backup_compliance_policy` provides a resource that enables you to setup a Backup Compliance Policy resource.
-An Atlas Backup Compliance Policy configures the current protection policy settings for the project.
+Prevent any user, regardless of role, from modifying or deleting specific cluster configurations and backups.
+When enabled, the Backup Compliance Policy will be applied as the minimum policy for all clusters and can only be disabled by contacting MongoDB support.
+Only supported for clusters M10 or higher.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.